 Coping with a mental disorder as serious as schizophrenia can be challenging, both for the person with the condition and for friends and family.
 Here are some ways to cope:

 - Stay focused on goals.
 Managing schizophrenia is an ongoing process.
 Keeping treatment goals in mind can help the person with schizophrenia stay motivated.
-Help your loved one remember to take responsibility for managing the illness and working toward goals.
+Help your loved one remember to take responsibility for managing the disorder and working toward goals.

 - Ask about social services assistance.
 These services may be able to assist with affordable housing, transportation and other daily activities.